bakame-php/html-table/README.md

 ### withFormatter and withoutFormatter

-Adds or remove a record formatter applied to the data extracted from the table before you can access it.
+Add or remove a record formatter applied to the data extracted from the table before you can access it.
 The header is not affected by the formatter if it is defined.

 ```php